forfungg/lem_in/README.md

 	| lem_map_10k25d| 100000|
 	lem_map_4kd5 segfaults sometimes in reading process when adding neighbors

-#### branch refactor1_0
-	- Change xt->elems order
-		- [x] start 1st node
-		- [x] end last node
-		- [x] keep pointer to both ends
-		- [ ] could save time if sorted?

-		- bfs and ford-fulkerson tidy up
-			-[x] return and runtime of bfs
-			- memory optimization in total
-			- change checking of solution from assigning one ant per iteration to assign all ants to given path at once

-		- SEGFAULT ON 4kd5!!!!! (solved)

-		- optional
-			- flags
-				- debug
-				- multithread?
-			- introduce room_id so we dont have to care about identical names of rooms, coords must be identical

 	- visuhex -> pathdrawing vs ants movement
 	- error management